cbs228/sameold/crates/samedec/README.md

 >     samedec -r 22050
 > ```
 >
-> should produce one output message per line:
+> should produce the following output:
 >
 > ```txt
 > ZCZC-EAS-RWT-012057-012081-012101-012103-012115+0030-2780415-WTSP/TV-
 > NNNN
+> NNNN
+> NNNN
 > ```

 When `samedec` receives a SAME message, the message is printed to stdout.
 The printout uses the SAME ASCII encoding that is transmitted over the air.

 Exactly one message is printed per line.
 Only messages are printed.
-SAME headers which indicate the beginning of a message are prefixed with `ZCZC`.
+SAME *headers* which indicate the beginning of a message are prefixed with `ZCZC`.
 Some validation is performed to ensure that headers have the correct format, but they may still contain invalid dates or unknown event codes.

+SAME messages are always transmitted three times for redundancy.
+When decoding the message header, `samedec` will use all three transmissions together to improve decoding.
+Only one line will be output for the `ZCZC` header.

-SAME trailers which indicate the end of message are output as `NNNN`.
+SAME *trailers* which indicate the end of message are output as `NNNN`.
+The trailers are not subject to the same error-correction process as the headers.
+All trailers which successfully decode will print an `NNNN` line.
+Up to three of these lines will be printed per SAME message.
+This decoding strategy permits end of message to be detected more quickly.

 [`dsame`](https://github.com/cuppa-joe/dsame)
 is a python decoder which can produce human-readable text from this output.